openwashdata/rwpfunctionality/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package provides users documentation on both the water point functionality survey and the management committee survey conducted in nine countries in sub-Saharan Africa and South Asia.
+This package provides users documentation on both a water point functionality survey and a management committee survey conducted in nine countries in sub-Saharan Africa and South Asia.

 ## Installation